Showing posts with label Reef. Show all posts

 Once again, we had to go through security, and once again, my knee set the alarm off, and I had to be worn down again.

-That night, we saw our host dress up like Richard Simmons and do an 89’s trivia show.
+That night, our host dressed up like Richard Simmons and did an 89’s trivia show.

 For dinner, we both ordered a hot chocolate cake with French sauce.